 After a year of planning, P-CREW launched its first summer of 2 crews in 2015.
 For the first two summers all projects were done with Plumas National Forest in the wildfire foot prints.
 Projects ranged from invasive species removal, to building burn piles by hand, to removing deer guzzlers that were destroyed in the fire and installing new ones.

 For the past 30 years, Amy has led outdoor education and leadership training trips throughout the U.S., including the Rocky Mountains, Sierra Nevada, Southwest, Pacific Northwest, and Alaska.
+She’s certified in Mental Health First Aid and is a Wilderness First Responder and holds a Behavioral First Response certificate.
 She serves as the Crew Member Experience Specialist and Alumni Communications Coordinator for P-CREW.
 In addition to the diverse experience in outdoor leadership programming Amy brings to our youth programs, she has also served as the financial manager for the organization since 1998.
 In her spare time, you can find Amy hiking with her dogs, working diligently in her garden, and serving as the community mom to the youth of Indian Valley.